seanmckinley/purest/README.md

 Create self signed certificate, or import one.
-If you're wondering why this is an update action and not a create action, I believe it comes down to the fact that the Pure Array already has a self signed cert so we're just updating in place.
+If you're wondering why this is an update action and not a create action, I believe it comes down to the fact that the Pure Array already has a self signed cert from the get go so we're just updating in place.
 ```ruby
 # Create a self signed certificate, using existing attributes
 Purest::Cert.update(self_signed: true)